CyberFlameGO/svnpython/Doc/library/zipimport.rst

 loaded from a ZIP archive; it is unlikely that :func:`reload` would be needed, since this would imply that the ZIP has been altered during runtime.

-ZIP archives with an archive comment are currently not supported.

 .. seealso::

    `PKZIP Application Note <http://www.pkware.com/documents/casestudies/APPNOTE.TXT>`_